Sébastienne Guyot: Attempt to rescue brother

 On 7 July 1940, Sébastienne Guyot learnt that her younger brother René had become a prisoner of war earlier that month.
 He was held at the Mulsanne camp and Guyot decided to try to rescue him, leaving Toulouse on 9 July.

 She somehow crossed the German army's lines without discovery, arriving at Mulsanne on 15 July and managed to get in touch with her brother.
 René explained that he had been appointed the "commandant du camp" the representative of all the other prisoners in dealing with the Wehrmacht, and felt that he could not abandon his men as his escape could endanger them.
 Guyot had to agree with the logic of his argument and left to return to Toulouse.
 She was discovered by German troops and found to be in possession of a map with instructions for evading them as well as a compass (her family think she travelled in her Renault car).
 She was arrested on 19 July 1940, tried in a court martial on 5 August and sentenced to six months in jail.

 Despite the prison staff being French and visits from a chaplain, Guyot fell ill in prison and did not receive proper treatment.
 When her brother George arrived to pick her up at the end of her sentence in January 1941, he learned that she had just been hospitalised as an emergency.
 He discovered her in a skeletal state in the hospital, with gangrenous frostbitten hands.
 George rushed her to Paris where a surgeon saved her hand, but the disease progressed and she died in great pain at the Broussais Hospital on 22 August 1941.

-Médaille de la Résistance and legacy
+Honours and awards

 Sébastienne Guyot received the Médaille de la Résistance posthumously in March 1947.
 Her three brothers survived the war.

 Guyot is the only woman whose name is on the war memorial of the Ecole Centrale.
 Since 2010, an annual scholarship in her name has been awarded to five young Ecole Centrale students to fully fund their studies at the School.

 In 2015, one of the eight streets in the new university area of Moulon in Gif-sur-Yvette, was named after Sébastienne Guyot.
 The area will accommodate CentraleSupélec in 2017, following the merger of Centrale Paris and Supélec.

+In 2026, was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was conceived by a student and tour guide named Bernard Rigaud and it was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.